 Psychology – the study of the mind, the brain, and behavior – is relevant to every aspect of your life!
 How does personality form?
+How are memories constructed and stored?
 How does society and culture impact an individual’s behavior?
 How are mental illnesses diagnosed and treated?
 These are just some of the questions we will attempt to answer in this course.
-This course will provide an introduction to a broad range of topics in psychology, including biological psychology, social psychology, personality, developmental psychology, and psychological disorders.
+This course will provide an introduction to a broad range of topics in psychology, including biological psychology, social psychology, personality, developmental psychology, health psychology, and psychological disorders.

 By the end of this course, students will have gained a better understanding of the human mind, brain and behavior at several levels of analysis.
 They will understand the value of psychological research and be able to think critically about claims made in the media.
 Students will be able to explain different theories in the realms of developmental, biological, and social psychology.
 They will be able to identify the primary features of a range of psychological disorders, and understand risk factors for each.
 Finally, they will acquire introductory knowledge of the treatment of such disorders.

 Brown’s Pre-College Program in the liberal arts and sciences, offering over 200 non-credit courses, one- to four-weeks long, taught on Brown’s campus.
 For students completing grades 9-12 by June 2020.Visit Program Page Information Sessions Learn How to Apply